Stamp duty holiday and how it works

 When does this stamp duty holiday start?

 Immediately.
 So from today, you won’t need to pay stamp duty on a property below £500,000.
-This stamp duty cut will stay in place until 31st March 2021.
+This stamp duty cut is in place until 31st March 2021 and an extension to the end of June is expected to be announced.
+Full details are expected in the Chancellor’s budget on 3rd March.

 How much will I save from the stamp duty holiday?